amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 A list of hardware providers can be found `here <https://aws.amazon.com/braket/hardware-providers/>`_.
-The `State Vector Simulator <https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html#braket-simulator-sv1>`_ is a fully managed high-performance simulator, and is suited for executing circuits with high qubit numbers that are too difficult to run locally.
+The `State Vector Simulator <https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html#braket-simulator-sv1>`_ is a fully managed high-performance simulator, and is suitable for executing circuits with high qubit numbers that are too difficult to run locally.

 Usage
 ~~~~~